Request Program Information: Undergraduate

 Design Studies Major

-The design studies major prepares students to think creatively about visual communication challenges by gaining experience in print design, digital and UIUX design, and applying it to developing branding systems.
+The design studies major prepares students to think creatively about visual communication challenges by gaining experience in print, digital, and UIUX design.
+Students study the design of communications, products, environments, systems, and services.

 English students develop critical-thinking skills from extensive study of the world’s literature to further their ability to read, write, and analyze well.